 16.900,00 € total fees

-The professional part-time MBA in International Business Management & Leadership comprises the following modules:
+The professional part-time MBA in International Business Management & Leadership comprises the following seminars:

 Major in International Sales Management